sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 * set ```aopCfg``` to 1 to enable AssistNow Autonomous, or 0 to disable it
 * ```aopOrbMaxErr``` is used to set the 'lifetime' of the AssistNow data.
 It is recommended to set aopOrbMaxErr to 0 (the default value).
 This instructs the module to use the firmware default value that corresponds to a default orbit data validity of approximately three days (for GPS satellites observed once) and up to six days (for GPS and GLONASS satellites observed multiple times over a period of at least half a day).

 Once AssistNow Autonomous is enabled, you can monitor its progress via the ```status``` field in the UBX-NAV-AOPSTATUS message.
-You can read the ```status``` by calling ```getAOPSTATUSstatus```.
-It will return zero when the AssistNow Autonomous data collection is complete.
-Non-zero values indicate that data collection is still in progress.
+You can read the ```status``` by calling the helper function ```getAOPSTATUSstatus```.
+It will return zero when the AssistNow Autonomous data collection is idle.
+Non-zero values indicate that data collection is in progress.

 * <b>uint8_t getAOPSTATUSstatus(uint16_t maxWait);</b>
 * <b>uint8_t getAOPSTATUSuseAOP(uint16_t maxWait);</b>